RSE-Cambridge/data-acc/docs/index.md

 also an option to stage in and stage out files to and from an existing slower storage tier.
 For example you might copy from spinning disk based Lustre to an NVMe backed burst buffer.

+In future upgrades, users should be able to request NVMe Over Fabric attached devices, and other access modes to suite individual workloads.

 ## Components